-We at PDSA are currently facing a huge demand for our services, and at present, our priority has to be treating pets in need of urgent or lifesaving treatment.
-Unfortunately, this means that we are not currently able to offer preventive services such as neutering and vaccinations.
-Although we hope to provide these services at some point, it's likely that a reduced service will continue into the foreseeable future.
-For this reason, we recommend that our clients find another veterinary practice for vaccinations and neutering.
-Try your local private practice, or use the RCVS website to find vets in your local area.
-Don't worry, even if your dog is neutered/vaccinated elsewhere, you will still be registered at PDSA should they become unwell at any point.
+Sadly, PDSA are not currently able to offer preventive services such as neutering.
+This is because, we are facing a huge demand for our services, and at the moment, our priority is treating pets in need of urgent or lifesaving treatment.
+We hope to start providing preventive services again at some point, but it's likely that a reduced service will continue into the foreseeable future.
+We recommend that our clients find another veterinary practice for their pet's vaccinations - try your local private practice, or use the RCVS website to find vets in your local area.
+Don't worry, even if your dog is neutered elsewhere, they will stay registered with us should they become unwell at any point.
 We really appreciate your patience and support during this difficult time.